cozec/LLaMA-3.2-1B-Instruct-Finetuned/README.md

    ```
    python model_server.py
    ```
-5. In a separate terminal window, set the environment variable and run the local server:
+5. Open the index.html file directly in your browser or serve it with a simple HTTP server:
    ```
-   export MODEL_API_URL=http://localhost:5000/generate
-   python local_server.py
+   python -m http.server
    ```
-6. Open your browser to `http://localhost:8000`
+6. In the web interface, set the Model Server URL to `http://localhost:5000/generate`

 ## Notes

 - The model may take a few seconds to load initially
-- The API endpoint uses lazy loading to initialize the model only when needed
+- The model server uses lazy loading to initialize the model only when needed
 - The model requires approximately 5GB of RAM to run efficiently
+- CORS is enabled on the model server to allow direct browser access

 ## Technology Stack

 - Frontend: HTML, CSS, JavaScript
-- API Proxy: Python (Vercel Serverless Functions)
 - Model Server: Flask, PyTorch, Transformers
 - Model: LLaMA-3.2-1B-Instruct fine-tuned